intaxwashere/intaxwashere.github.io/_posts/2023-3-26-declare-delegate-any-param-trick.md

 ---
 layout: single
-title: "Declaring non-multicast delegates with N (any) amount of parameters."
+title: "Declaring non-dynamic delegates with N (any) amount of parameters."
 excerpt: No more _OneParam or _TwoParams etc. bullshit
 header:
   teaser: